Hemachandra (singer)

-Vedala Hemachandra is a Telugu independent artist, playback singer, and music director who works in the Telugu film industry.
+Vedala Hemachandra (born 2 June 1988) is an Indian independent artist, playback singer, and music director known for his works in Telugu cinema.
+He has won Filmfare Award for Best Male Playback Singer – Telugu in 2018 for the song "Oosupodhu" from Fidaa.

-Personal life
+Early life

 Hemachandra is born on June 2, 1988.
 Hemachandra's mother Sasikala Swamy Vedala is a singer and music teacher, father Swamy Vedala is an advocate.
-Hemachandra has a sister Himabindu, she is a playback singer and music teacher.Hemachandra married singer Sravana Bhargavi on 14 February 2013.
-They have a daughter named Shikhara Chandrika, who was born on 2 July 2016.
-Hemachandra started his own YouTube channel in the year 2017.
-Hemachandra composes independent music as Hemachandra originals for his own YouTube channel.
+Hemachandra has a sister Himabindu, she is a playback singer and music teacher.
+Hemachandra married singer Sravana Bhargavi on 14 February 2013.
+They have a daughter named Shikara, who was born on 2 July 2016.
 He sung the jingle "Hook Aipodam" along with Sahithi Chaganti, in September 2021, for Red FM 93.5.
-It was part of radio's effort to reflects the style and culture of the two Telugu states - Andhra Pradesh and Telangana.
+It was part of radio's effort to reflect the style and culture of the two Telugu states - Andhra Pradesh and Telangana.

 Hemachandra studied at All Saints High School, Hyderabad.